apache/infrastructure-website/content/pages/services.md

 ## LDAP-enabled services ##
 Infra supports many ASF <a href="https://cwiki.apache.org/confluence/display/INFRA/LDAP+enabled+services+at+the+ASF" target="_blank">LDAP-enabled services</a>.
 You can log in to them with your LDAP credentials.

+## Services for incubating projects ##

+Infra supports incubating projects, or podlings.
+Here is an introduction to [Infra and the Incubator](infra-incubator.html), showing the steps for setting up a new podling.

 ## Tools for ASF projects